streboreziert/Depth-Aware-RGB-and-IR-Image-Alignment-Using-ToF-Based-Homography-Interpolation/README.md

 We assume that each element of the homography matrix varies linearly with depth.
 So, we compute homographies at two known depths and fit a linear model for each element.

 In our case, we captured chessboard images at 100 cm, 150 cm, 200 cm, and 250 cm.
-However, to fit a linear model for each homography element, we selected the two extreme depths: 100 cm and 250 cm.
+However, to fit a linear model for each homography element, we selected the two depths: 100 cm and 250 cm.
 This provides a wider range for interpolation and simplifies the model to a first-order approximation.

 ## Scripts